In This Article

 For example, in their report, What if the next big disruptor isn’t a what but a who?, the professional services firm Ernst & Young explains Gen Z’s view on diversity this way:

-Remarkably, Gen Z has also grown up amid unprecedented tolerance.
-Most can’t remember a time when there wasn’t an African-American president and a woman wasn’t a serious contender.
+Remarkably, Gen Z has also grown up amid unprecedented tolerance: most cannot remember an election without an African-American or a woman as a serious contender.
 President Obama took office before any of them had reached 12 years of age.

 Gen Z is entrepreneurial, socially expecting, environmentally conscious, and realistic.
 They are well informed and vocal.
 They value authenticity and individual expression.

 Gen Z is determined to take charge of their own future and less willing to accept a world filled with negative outcomes.
-Click To TweetConclusion
+Share on XConclusion

 The key to management is understanding your employees and what they value and adjusting your leadership style appropriately.